-TECHNOLOGY FOUNDATIONS 1
+TECHNOLOGY FOUNDATIONS 1 NETW-0018 | 6 credits

 In this course, students learn fundamental digital/ electronics skills and shop practices required to work in the computer job market.
 Through a theoretical and practical approach, students learn basic skills such as DC electronics fundamentals, logic gates, meters and safety in the workplace.